davor-skontra/clay-cs-standards/README.md

 ## Issues:
 - [ ] currently upgrading to clay v0.12.0 does not work.
 Need to investigate why
-- [ ] scrolling is not working. need to investigate.

 # Building Clay.dll